 Once your clients are living in permanent accommodation, they will also need to consider how they are going to pay for their dog’s veterinary care.

-If a dog is registered on the Dogs Trust Hope Project Veterinary Scheme, we will continue to pay their veterinary costs for up to 6 months after they move into permanent accommodation.
+If a dog is registered on the Dogs Trust Hope Project veterinary scheme, we will continue to support them on the scheme and provide free vet treatment for up to 6 months to help them adjust and settle in to their permanent accommodation.
 During that time they will need to think about what they will do in future to provide for their dog.

-If your clients will be receiving council tax benefit or housing benefit in their new home, they can apply to join the PDSA Pet Aid Scheme.
-For further information on the scheme and to find out whether it runs in your area, call the PDSA on 0800 731 2502 or visit www.pdsa.org.uk
+If your clients will be receiving benefits in their new home, they may qualify for free or low-cost veterinary care through the PDSA.
+For further information, call the PDSA on 0800 731 2502 or visit www.pdsa.org.uk